Healthy Lives Research Group

 Current Health Psychology research projects

-INTEGRAL: Dr Margaret Husted & Dr Debra Gray in collaboration with Prof. Richard Hindley, Urology Surgeon (Hampshire Hospitals Foundation Trust)
+OPTIMISE: Dr Margaret Husted.
+Dr Debra Gray and Dr Sarah Golding in collaboration with Prof. Richard Hindley, Urology Surgeon (Hampshire Hospitals Foundation Trust)

 PACT: Dr Margaret Husted & Dr Lynn McKeague in collaboration with Dr Tamara Everington, Clinical Psychologist at Basingstoke Hospital (HHFT)